PE & Sport Premium

 - upgrade the school’s current scheme of work for the teaching of PE

 |Key priorities to date:||Key achievements / What worked well:||Key learning / What will change next year|

-2. Engage all pupils in regular physical activity – kick-starting healthy and active lifestyles.
+1. The engagement of all pupils in regular physical activity – kickstarting healthy active lifestyles.

-3. Increase the profile of PE and Sport, using it as a tool for whole school improvement.
+2. The profile of PE and Sport raised across the school as a tool for whole school improvement.

-4. Provide a broader experience of a range of sports and activities offered to all pupils.
+4. Broader experience of a range of sports and activities offered to all pupils.